CyberDefender369/Active-Directory-Home-Lab/README.md

 <h2>Description</h2>
 This project consists of basic Active Directory (AD) configurations.
-Some
+This is includes creating an Organizational Unit, Domain Controller, and DHCP, to name a few.
 <br />